System-Engineering-Group-9/system-engineering-group-9.github.io/docs/research.md

 ### Section 2.2 - IBM Granite Model
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/bd/IBM_granite_2_cubes_logo.svg/1200px-IBM_granite_2_cubes_logo.svg.png" width="200"/>
 Our evaluation of the IBM Granite series focused on balancing language understanding performance, memory and compute efficiency, and deployability in offline, performance-constrained environments.
-We benchmarked multiple versions of Granite models—Granite-2B, Granite-8B and the 4-bit quantized Granite-8B—with a focus on natural language tasks relevant to interactive, such as mixed reality quiz question generation.
+We benchmarked multiple versions of Granite models—Granite-2B, Granite-8B and the 4-bit quantized Granite-8B—with a focus on natural language tasks relevant to interactive, such as mixed reality quiz question generation.[1,2,3,4]

 #### Model Performance
 We assessed model performance in terms of text generation quality, reasoning ability, and context retention.
 Granite-2B provided acceptable fluency but lacked depth in contextual reasoning.
 Granite-8B significantly improved accuracy and coherence in complex tasks.
 The 4-bit quantized Granite-8B preserved approximately 95% of the full model's performance, with only marginal degradation in language quality and task-specific output.